 Maybe it’s a clever marketing technique?

-If you’re hoping for some of the more popular US deposit alternatives like cash transfer, wire transfer, cashier’s check, or money order, I’m almost positive you can use them if you actually call the poker room first and ask for instructions.
+If you’re hoping for some of the more popular US deposit alternatives like cash transfer, wire transfer, cashier’s check, or money order, I’m almost positive you can use them if you actually call the poker room first and ask for details.

 They just don’t like to advertise banking options that aren’t commonly used by players.

 Ignition Poker Deposit Methods